 Disclosures: I have spoken for pay at many conferences and other events, often hosted by or otherwise sponsored by technology companies.
 Beyond these occasional events, I have no relationships, formal or informal, with any technology companies or other businesses.
 I don’t do any consulting.
 I try my best to speak freely on this blog, airing my own personal views and no one else’s.
 I am solely responsible for all errors and boneheaded remarks in my posts.

 Rough Type is rough type.
-I use this blog as a testing ground for exploring new ideas or thinking through stuff on the web that I find interesting or annoying.
+I use this blog as a testing ground for exploring new ideas or thinking through stuff on the web or elsewhere that I find interesting or annoying.
 In some cases, I will develop the material here into articles or essays that will appear in more formal publications.

 Photo by Tim Swan.